-Clover mites are very small red and green mites, often concentrated in grass next to the foundation of a building.
-They are especially abundant in Colorado when winters are dry and warm, and they congregate on the south and west side of buildings.
-Mites will enter buildings during the winter months and, depending on weather conditions, will stay from October through early May.
-Freezing temperatures cause the mites to become dormant, but several generations are born during their active period.
+Clover mites are very small red and green mites, often concentrated in lawn grass next to the foundation of a building.
+They are especially abundant in Colorado during dry, warm winters, often congregating on the south and west side of buildings.
+Several generations are born during their winter-spring active period.

 For more information, see the following Colorado State University Extension fact sheet(s).

 - Clover and Other Mites of Turf Grass